8ohamed/DTaaS/deploy/services/README.md

   So, it can also be used as **MQTT** broker.
 * **MongoDB** database server

+## Pre-requisites

+All these services run on raw TCP/UDP ports.
+Thus a direct network access to these services is required for both the DTs running inside the DTaaS software and the PT located outside the DTaaS software.

+There are two possible choices here:

+* Configure Traefik gateway to permit TCP/UDP traffic
+* Bypass Traefik altogether

+Unless you are an informed user of Traefik, we recommend bypassing traefik and provide raw TCP/UDP access to these services from the Internet.

+_The InfluxDB service requires a dedicated hostname.
+The management interface of RabbitMQ service requires a dedicated hostname as well._

 ## Directory Structure

 * **config** is used for storing the service configuration